-If you were impacted by recent flooding, make sure to practice caution as flood waters in the street and surrounding areas start to recede.
-Standing water can cause injuries and spread disease.
+If you were impacted by recent flooding, make sure to practice caution as flood waters in the street and surrounding areas start to recede, as standing water can cause injuries and spread disease.

-- Use Safe Water – Flood water should not be ingested – it could make you very sick!
+- Use safe water.
+Flood water should not be ingested – it could make you very sick!
 Only use clean, safe water.
-Monitor local news and if a boil water advisory is issued boil water before drinking it or using it to cook.
+Monitor local news and if a boil water advisory is issued, boil water before drinking it or using it to cook.
 Click here for more boil water advisory tips.

 Remember – safety comes first!
 If you have any questions or medical concerns, don’t hesitate to reach out to your medical provider.